Gridlock in Paradise?!!

 As usual, common sense is the key to all safey issues.
 It is extremely important to watch out for and obey all safey signs while enjoying the beautiful pacific ocean.
 Be mindful of your surroundings and try not to venture out in the ocean on your own.

-The pacific ocean can have some very strong currents, big waves and undertows, sharp coral reefs and dangerous sea creatures, be on the lookout.Related to:
+The pacific ocean can have some very strong currents, big waves and undertows, sharp coral reefs and dangerous sea creatures, so be on the lookout.Related to:

 - Water Sports